Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 On successful completion of this module students should be able to:

-2. apply professional codes of conduct and relevant computing-related legislation to day-to-day situations that arise in business;
+Apply relevant computing-related legislation and professional codes of conduct to day-to-day situations that arise in business, and evaluate risks associated with those situations.

-3. assess the type of work done by a computer company and infer the types of career opportunities and challenges available within that company;
+Assess the type of work done by a computer company and infer the types of career opportunities and challenges available within that company.

-4. evaluate the management implications for a company of issues in health and safety, green IT, security management and human resources
+Evaluate the management implications for a company of issues in diversity and equality, health and safety, green IT, security management and human resources.

 The purpose of this module is to present material in the key areas of professionalism and careers, finance, health and safety, environmental concerns, law and intellectual property in a unified fashion, in the context of the software industry.
 Some introductory material of this kind is taught at appropriate points in other modules at lower levels.
 This module brings all of that material together at an appropriate level for a graduate entering the software industry.